joedrago/colorist/docs/Usage.md

 want to choose an alternate rectangle for that pixel information, use this.
 Choosing a width and height of 0 will disable pixel dumping during identify (`-z 0,0,0,0`).

+When using `convert`, it will crop the source image to the requested rect.

 ---